LEGALIZATION 2.0 COVERAGE

 The retail executive explained that the targeting of younger consumers for these infused beverages doesn’t take into consideration the appeal of pop culture regarding marijuana consumption.
-He added a large swath of millennials are still driven by visuals of smoking cannabis.
+He added that a large swath of millennials are still driven by visuals of smoking cannabis.

-Marijuana producers with partnerships will make every attempt to guarantee the presence of infused drinks, and investors will have to pay close attention to the roll-out of these products and which ones catch the attention of consumers.
+Marijuana producers with partnerships will make every attempt to guarantee the presence of infused drinks, and investors will have to pay close attention to the rollout of these products and which ones catch the attention of consumers.

 Don’t forget to follow us @INN_Cannabis for real-time news updates!

 Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: Hill Street Beverage is a client of the Investing News Network.
 This article is not paid-for content.

 The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.